bareblackfoot/Object2HabitatMap/README.md

 After collecting the map, add objects using a map add_object_with_2dmap.py

 ### Usage
-* Use "edit" command to manually add objects on the map.
+* Use "manual" command to manually add objects on the map.
 * Otherwise, the code will automatically add objects on the environment.
-* You can use 'w/a/s/d' buttons to move an agent in the simulator.
 * Double click the map and press 'm' to move to the clicked position.
-* Press 'b' to move random point in the map.
+* Press 'n' to move random point in the map.
+* Press '8' to see prev house.
-* Press 'n' to see next house.
+* Press '9' to see next house.
-* Press 'i' to add an object to the clicked position.
+* Press 'a' to add an object to the clicked position.
 * Press 'z' to remove the recently added object.
-* Press 'c' to clear all the objects.
+* Press 'c' to remove all the objects.
 * Press 's' to save the added objects.
-* Press 'l' to load the added objects.
+* Press 'l' to load the objects from file.
 * Press 'q' to quit.
 * Press 'h' to see the help.
-* Press 'p' to see the added objects.
-* Press 'p' to see the added objects.
-* You can change the object rotation by pressing 'j' and 'k' buttons.
+* You can change the object rotation by pressing '0 - = p [ ]' buttons.
-* You can change the object scale by pressing 'u' and 'i' buttons.
-* You can change the object position by pressing 'o' and 'p' buttons.
+* You can change the object position by pressing 'l ; ', . / ' buttons.